decidim/decidim/docs/customization/maps.md

 than what was returned by the API and what is already done in Decidim by default.

-In order to provider configuration options for the Geocoder gem's lookup, you can pass them directly through the maps configuration with the following syntax:
+In order to provide configuration options for the Geocoder gem's lookup, you can pass them directly through the maps configuration with the following syntax:

 ```ruby
 config.maps = {